marcelbieniek/flooded-areas-ai-pytorch/README.md

   -c CUDA_DEVICE, --cuda-device CUDA_DEVICE
                         Index of CUDA device to compute on, if available (default=0).
   -v, --verbose         Print additional information during execution.
   -r RUN, --run RUN     Specify which model configuration to run.
-All configuration files are expected to be in 'config' directory, positioned at the root of the project.
+All configuration files are expected to be in 'configs' directory, positioned at the root of the project.
 Allowed values are:
-                        - all -- Run all configs found in the 'config' directory.
+                        - all -- Run all configs found in the 'configs' directory.
-                        - file_name -- Path to YAML file to use as config (requires file extension .yaml or .yml; path should begin from first level inside 'config' directory).
+                        - file_name -- Path to YAML file to use as config (requires file extension .yaml or .yml; path should begin from first level inside 'configs' directory).
-                        - subdir_name -- Name of subdirectory inside the 'config' directory.
+                        - subdir_name -- Name of subdirectory inside the 'configs' directory.
 All configs from this and further subdirectories will be run (can be used for grouping configs eg. run all segmentation models).
-  -l, --logs            Collect logs and save models to files.
+  -l, --logs            Collect logs and models to files.
+  -t [TEST], --test [TEST]
+                        Enable model testing.
+If no argument is specified, testing will be done on the model being trained.
+Alternatively you can specify a path to .pt or .pth pytorch model file to test a model trained earlier.
+Make sure to use the -l argument when training to get the model file.
+Even a preexisiting model requires a configuration file for input/target paths, batch size etc.
 ```